DesignInTheBlack/Elevate/README.md

    **Pass-Through Tokens**
    - Unrestricted value entry.
-   - No compile-time validation, for dynamic or flexible values.
+   - No build-time validation, for dynamic or flexible values.
    - Primarily used for CSS rules that require special syntax (e.g., URLs or complex values).
    - Not recommended for general styling.
    <br>